 Australia's favourite reality show made the nation gasp as The Block auctions went live over the weekend, showing big promises for the housing market.
-With this season's properties pocketing, on average, $450,000 over the reserve, the national property market is set towards recovery, including Queensland.
+With this season's properties pocketing from $460,000 to $966,000 over the reserve price, the national property market is set towards the pandemic recovery, including Queensland.

-It goes without saying that TV shows like The Block create an inevitable hype around the whole process, from renovating to appraising and auctioning a property that leave the nation curious about real estate market.
-All of The Block couples did extremely well, with all of them scoring at least $300,000 over the reserve price for the renovated properties.
-Compare it to only two seasons ago, when the fifth-placed couple won $95,000 and last year's fifth-place won just over $200,000.
+It goes without saying that TV shows like The Block create an inevitable excitement around the process of property sale preparation, from renovating to appraising and auctioning it which leaves the nation curious about the real estate market.
+This year, The Block couples have really outdone themselves, with all of them scoring way over the reserve price for their renovated projects.
+Special congratulations to Queenslanders Jimmy and Tam for earning $966,000 over the reserve price on their property, leaving Queensland on top for the second year in the row.
+Compare it to only three seasons ago when the fifth-placed couple won $95,000, while this year's fifth-place won $460,000.

 With its 100 per cent clearance rate, The Block set a citywide trend over the weekend with 340 auction results, recording an 82 per cent clearance rate in Victoria in the wake from the COVID-19 lockdown.
 Tim Lawless from CoreLogic reported that as national consumer confidence is coming back, so are the clearance rates along with surging demand due to record-low interest rates.
 With the low stock of properties and high demand, property owners are more confident in selling their property for the competitive price.
 Because of this property prices across the country have experienced a rise in median value, for example, Brisbane median house price increased to $564,531 which is a 6.6 per cent growth year-on-year.